Worship in the throne room

 The last one is the sea of glass.
 This has three associations:

-This indicates that God is close to His people and protects them.
-The saints will also be there during the plagues, but God will protect them.
+The picture of the sea of glass indicates that God is close to His people and protects them.
+The saints will also be present during the plagues, but God will be with them and protect them.

 The worship